jgallagher19/redash-search-app/README.md

 7. **Verified Dev and Production Builds**
    Confirmed that the sidecar runs in dev mode (`npm run tauri dev`) and that the production build includes the correct config and CSV file references.

+---

+## Known Issues

+- **Production Build Issue (Tauri & Python Sidecar)**
+  Currently, the app fully functions in development mode (`npm run tauri dev`), but there is an ongoing issue packaging the Python backend executable (`sidecar`) with Tauri for production (`npm run tauri build`).
+The executable is not recognized or launched correctly in bundled mode.

+  **Current status:** Troubleshooting and actively investigating the PyInstaller and Tauri configuration.
+For now, please use the development environment for evaluation and demonstration purposes.